BRIEF-Argonaut Gold announces Q3 financial results and management change

 * Q3 revenue $35 million versus $32.1 million Source text for Eikon: Further company coverage:

-* Republic Bancorp, Inc finishes 2016 with strong fourth quarter and annual net income growth
+Jan 27 AbbVie Inc's quarterly adjusted revenue missed analysts' estimate, in part due to lower-than-expected sales of its hepatitis C drug and cancer treatment.

-* Oppenheimer Holdings Inc reports fourth quarter and full year 2016 earnings and announces quarterly dividend
+* Provident Financial Services Inc announces fourth quarter and full year earnings, declares increased quarterly cash dividend and sets annual meeting date

+DUBAI/KHOBAR, Saudi Arabia/LONDON, Jan 27 The first independent audit of Saudi Aramco's oil reserves has confirmed the state oil company's own figures, sources familiar with the situation said, ahead of its planned share market listing next year.